dsoprea/GDriveFS/README.txt

   sudo python setup.py install
   sudo python setup.py install_egg_info

+Make sure it's added to your PYTHONPATH (otherwise you'll get some "apiclient.." module errors).

 NOTE: I've also experienced a google-api-python-client installation problem
       when you don't already have it installed, and it's listed as a dependency in setup.py: